bitnom/colabctl/README.md

-# colabctl v0.21
+# colabctl v0.2.1

 Task executioner &amp; controller for Google Colaboratory notebooks.
 Google Colaboratory is a game-changing innovation.
 It allows anyone to access powerful hardware for machine learning, for free.
 Unfortunately, it's not possible to run colab notebooks programmatically or otherwise in the background unless you leave your browser running.
 Colabctl is a sort of shim that solves this problem by using headless Selenium.

+## BROKEN NOTICE

+After realizing a few issues being submitted, I reran the code and saw that there are a few new issues due to Google changing their code.
+I'm now working to correct them.
+It shouldn't take too long, depending on what exactly they've done.

 ## Roadmap

 Currently, colabctl reads from the file `notebooks.csv` your list of Colaboratory URLs.
 It runs each notebook (In order, synchronously) and then pauses for a period of n seconds of time before running them again.

 Pull requests welcomed.